Helping Clients With The Dodd-Frank Act

 - Insider trading relating to swaps and commodity futures

-- Fraud on third party in a swap transaction
+- Fraud on the third party in a swap transaction

 - Violations of SEC cease and desist orders

-- Participating in a swap transaction with party whose securities registration is suspended
+- Participating in a swap transaction with the party whose securities registration is suspended

 - Swap transactions with ineligible participants

 - Acting as an unregistered municipal adviser fraud